plurb/Aetherwynn-Unstable-Isotopes/README.md

 ---

-Here lies the develpment branch of the Aetherwynn TTRPG!!!
+Here lies the development branch of the Aetherwynn TTRPG!!!

 Aetherwynn is no longer compatible with DnD 5e.